TLG Organizational Practices and Procedures

 TLG CONDUCT and DECISIONMAKING PROCESS

-Presentation of Views: Each governmental entity that meets the membership criteria and is interested shall nominate to the Technical Leadership Group up to two (2) individuals to act as the entity’s representative on all matters.
-Each governmental entity shall ultimately represent its interests through one voice.
+Presentation of Views: Each governmental entity that meets the membership criteria and is interested shall ultimately represent its interests through one voice.

 Decision-making Process: The TLG is not a formal decision-making authority.
-The TLG provides recommendations to the Basin Commission Board.
-The Technical Leadership Group shall strive to come to agreement on recommendations or conclusions to be presented to the Basin Commission Board.
-Concerted and legitimate attempts to achieve agreement result in the exploration of innovative solutions and compromise.
+The TLG provides recommendations to the Board.
+The TLG Group shall strive to come to agreement on recommendations or conclusions to be presented to the Board.
 Minority or alternative PFT opinions/proposals (draft and final) shall be presented to the TLG and the respective PFT groups in a timely manner to assure adequate and fair discussion and negotiation prior to distribution to other entities (e.g., CCC, Board, or general public).
 On any such issue upon which the TLG cannot come to agreement, the governmental entity/ies holding a minority opinion shall register dissent with the Chair and either be placed on the agenda of a Board meeting to contemporaneously represent the alternate view(s) or ask the Chair to carry their position(s) forward to the Board.

 Parliamentary Procedure: The group may consult Robert’s Rules of Order Newly Revised to address any questions of procedure raised at a TLG meeting.